Scarlett Family Foundation

 -

-K-12 is the sweet spot: While they fund some pre-K and adult literacy programs, K-12 education is the primary focus for organizational grants.
+K-12 is the sweet spot: While they fund some pre-K and adult literacy programmes, K-12 education is the primary focus for organisational grants.

 -

-Build relationships strategically: Given the invitation-only nature, organizations should focus on demonstrating measurable impact in their focus areas and building visibility in the Middle Tennessee education community.
+Build relationships strategically: Given the invitation-only nature, organisations should focus on demonstrating measurable impact in their focus areas and building visibility in the Middle Tennessee education community.

 References